Top of page

 Logo with "Technology Accessibility Program" written around central TAP

-Wake Forest has launched new efforts to make campus technology and digital content more accessible to people with a diverse range of hearing, movement, sight, and cognitive abilities.
-With the establishment of a new Technology Accessibility Program, efforts are underway to raise awareness, to create and offer resources for campus members, and to give guidance to our community about how best to add technology accessibility to their roles on campus.
+Wake Forest University engages in ongoing and proactive efforts to make the institution’s technology and digital content more accessible to people with a diverse range of hearing, movement, sight, and cognitive abilities.
+The Technology Accessibility Program works collaboratively across the community to create and offer resources to faculty, staff, and students, build awareness, and provide role and task-based guidance to build accessibility.

 Submit Feedback